uberheim/seadocks/README.md

-# Seadocks by Uberheim
+# Seedocks by Uberheim

 Hello.
-Seadocks is a Next.JS-based content aggregation service with a focus on entertainment.
+Seedocks is a Next.JS-based content aggregation service with a focus on entertainment.

 The entire goal of Seadocks is instructional; it is not to be taken seriously.